Bojoko has teamed up with renowned UK stylist and fashion writer, Sarah-Rose Harrison, to bring you a definitive guide of what to wear to a casino.

 Taking a chance at the roulette table is a risk which can often pay off, but taking a risk with your wardrobe rarely does.

 Try sticking to staples you know and are familiar with when picking your casino look as your comfort throughout the evening is key.

-The last thing you want is to feel restricted in an ill-fitting shirt or tight pair of shoes as you play: you don’t want to have to worry about anything other than your game.
+The last thing you want is to feel restricted in an ill-fitting shirt or tight pair of shoes as you play: you don’t want to have to worry about anything other than your game at the casino tables.

 As a rule of thumb, casinos employ a dress code which increases in formality as the day progresses.

 For morning to mid-afternoon games, an “appropriately casual” dress code is usually in place but no sleeveless items (for men), beachwear or flip flops are permitted within the atrium areas.